-We talked to Jonathan Attias of Sayollo about how they help brands achieve significant ROAS through immersive mobile game advertising and here is what he said about it.
+Jonathan Attias of Sayollo tells us how they help brands achieve significant ROAS through immersive mobile game advertising.

 First of all, how are you and your family doing in these COVID-19 times?

 Jonathan Attias: Thanks very much for asking.
 With two toddlers who have been at home for close to a year, it’s been a challenge juggling being both a parent and co-founder of a startup.
 Most of our staff had to adapt to a reality where our children became part of our work-life, and we still managed to roll out the new version of Sayollo, our in-game advertising platform.

 Tell us about you, your career, how you founded Sayollo.

 Jonathan Attias: I spent the better part of a decade working in AdTech, running CPI campaigns, deep-diving into the mobile app industry in-game advertising platform, and generally learning what works and what doesn’t.
 A couple of years ago, I realized that the mobile game industry was still massively under-utilized by brands and ad agencies.
 This was in spite of the fact that mobile games generate over $21B a year, with over 100M daily players.
 This realization was what prompted the conversation between myself and Eitan Norel, with whom I went on to co-found Sayollo.
 Sayollo enables mobile game developers to easily embed in-game ads, a non-intrusive form of native advertising that both boosts ad visibility and enhances the gaming experience by adding a layer of realism to the game.

 How does Sayollo innovate?